colak/txp-media-shortcode/README.md

 `==<txp::media from="xxx" media="yyy" title="my text here" />==`

-2. Using the shorcode above, insert the id of the media file in the `media` attribute.
+2. Using the shortcode above, insert the id of the media file in the `media` attribute.
 The id can normally be found in the url of the video.
 For example:

 * For a Vimeo address such as https://vimeo.com/336049258, the video id is `336049258`
 * For a YouTube address such as https://www.youtube.com/watch?v=zlZTghhCuxg, the video id is `zlZTghhCuxg`